-Boston College is a private university in Chestnut Hill, Massachusetts and is operated by the Jesuits.
+Boston College is a private university in Chestnut Hill, Massachusetts, and is operated by the Jesuits.
 The school enrolls almost 15,000 students each academic year.
-Available degrees include bachelors, masters, and doctorates.
+Available degrees include bachelor’s, master’s, and doctorates.
 Alumni of Boston College have become politicians, members of Congress, chief executives, Hollywood actors, and more.
 The sports teams participate in the NCAA Division one ACC.

 2. University of Massachusetts Amherst

 UMass Amherst’s Elaine Marieb College of Nursing offers degrees including bachelor’s, master’s of science, DNP, and PhD programs along with undergraduate and graduate certificates.
 Most of the nursing programs are campus only.
 Undergraduate degrees include a nursing major, accelerated BS in nursing, RN to BS online, and an undergraduate certificate for communicating more clearly with Spanish-speaking populations.
-Graduate degree programs include concentrations in clinical nurse leader, nursing education, and nursing studies.
+Graduate degree programs include concentrations in clinical nurse leadership, nursing education, and nursing studies.
 A PhD. is available for students who wish to participate in nursing research, and students in all programs have the option to work in research labs at any point during their education.

 3. University of Massachusetts Lowell

 UMass Lowell offers nursing degree programs that accommodate students with varying educational needs.
-It offers a bachelors of nursing, fast-track BS to MS program for enrolled nursing students, a fast-track MS to DNP program for students enrolled in the MS program, and two different types of PhD. in Nursing programs.
+It offers a bachelor of nursing, a fast-track BS to MS program for enrolled nursing students, a fast-track MS to DNP program for students enrolled in the MS program, and two different types of PhD. in Nursing programs.
 Students in the BSN program gain access to 250 clinical agencies, clinicals begin during the sophomore year, and the licensure exam pass rate for graduates is consistently above 95%.
 Most of the nursing faculty are working professionals who stay abreast of the current trends in nursing and teach best practices to nursing students.

 4. Simmons University

-Simmons University’s School of Nursing offers a traditional BSN program, accelerated second degree program, an MSN, and doctoral education.
+Simmons University’s School of Nursing offers a traditional BSN program, accelerated second-degree program, an MSN, and doctoral education.
 Simmons University focuses on public health nursing and training family nurse practitioners to meet the growing demand for the specialty.
 Graduates perform above the national average on the NCLEX exam and FNP Certification Exams.
 A mentoring program is geared towards helping people of color succeed in their studies.
 Clinical trials are held in labs on-campus and in health care facilities that are located near the school.

-Simmons University is a private women’s undergraduate university and a coed graduate school.
+Simmons University is a private women’s undergraduate university and a co-ed graduate school.
 The school is a member of the Colleges of the Fenway consortium.
 About 5,000 students are enrolled each academic semester in pursuit of degrees in areas that include Library and Information Science, Natural, Behavioral, and Health Sciences, Nursing, Business, Social Sciences, Policy and Practice, Media, Arts, and Humanities.
 The school’s sports teams participate in the NCAA Division III in the Great Northeast Athletic Conference, New England Women’s and Men’s Athletic Conference, and the Eastern College Athletic Conference.